-Group Foraging, Changes in Behavior
+Group Foraging and Changes in Behavior

 - Cold weather causes changes in blood flow.
-Less blood flows to skin and extremities, making more blood available for visceral organs like the stomach.
+Less blood flows to an eagle’s skin and extremities, making more blood available for visceral organs like the stomach.
 This helps eagles reduce energy radiation and increase the assimilation of ingested food energy at a time when every calorie is crucial.

 - At night, bald eagles lower their body temperatures by about 1.8 degrees.
 This reduces the temperature gradient between their body and the environment, letting them burn fewer calories to stay warm.